Refinitiv Real-Time SDK - Java

 The goal of this Getting Started tutorial is to provide the developer the steps required to download and confirm they have access to their Refinitiv Real-Time Distribution System (RTDS) by executing one of the packaged RTSDK examples.
 EMA and ETA are sub-components of the RTSDK (Refinitiv Real-Time SDK) package that includes a number of examples available to test specific functionality.
 For our purposes, the goal is to walk through the procedure to specify the connection details to access your market data environment to connect and retrieve market data content.

 The tutorial is applicable to both Linux and Windows environments.

 Download the RTSDK

-The RTSDK package includes the Enterprise Message API (EMA) and Enterprise Transport API (ETA) components.
-Outlined within the RTSDK Java Installation Guide, you can refer to the sections to obtain the download package, setting up Gradle, and establishing any dependencies required to run the packaged examples.
+The Enterprise Message API (EMA) and Enterprise Transport API (ETA) are included in the RTSDK package.
+Within the RTSDK Java Installation Guide, you can refer to the sections to obtain the download package, setting up Gradle, and establishing any dependencies required to run the packaged examples.

 Select and configure a consumer sample

-Once the RTSDK package has been installed within your file system, you can begin the process of verifying you can successfully retrieve streaming data from your RTDS environment.
-As outlined within the Building Examples section defined within the RTSDK Java Installation Guide, ensure you can generate a listing of the RTSDK examples.
-This will ensure your Gradle system is operating and prepare you to try out one of the examples.
+After you've installed the RTSDK package on your file system, you may test whether you can successfully obtain streaming data from your RTDS environment.
+Within the Building Examples section defined within the RTSDK Java Installation Guide, ensure you can generate a listing of the RTSDK examples.
+This will guarantee that your Gradle system is up and running before you try out one of the examples.

 Once you have successfully listed the examples as outlined within the Installation Guide, then we can move to the Building and Running an Example using Gradle section within the guide.
-While there are many examples to try, for our purposes, we will simply consume some streaming market data from the platform using the example runVaConsumer.
+While there are many examples to try, for our purposes, we will simply consume some streaming market data from the platform using examples for both ETA and EMA.

-To run this example, you will need to ensure you the following:
+To run an example, you will need to ensure you have the following: